 years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations

 in names are frequently found in early Anglo-Saxon

 and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Wolmslee include Walmsley, Warmsley, Walmsly, Walmesley, Wormsley, Walmsleigh, Warmsleigh, Walmsleigh, Walmesleigh, Wormsleigh, Wolmsley, Wolmsleigh, Walmslee, Walmsley, Walmslea, Warmslea, Warmslee, Walmslie, Warmslie, Walmslie, Walmeslea, Walmeslee, Walmeslie, Wormslee, Wormslie, Wormslea, Wormeslie and many more.

 Distinguished members of the family include Sir Thomas Walmesely (1537-1612), English judge, eldest son of Thomas Walmesley of Showley in the township of Clayton-le-dale and of Cunliffe in the township of Rishton, Lancashire

 .
-"His reputation for learning was great, and he early evinced his independence by allowing bail in a murder...
-Another 69 words (5 lines of text) are included under the topic Early Wolmslee Notables in all our PDF Extended History products and printed products wherever possible.
+"His reputation for learning was great, and he early evinced his independence by allowing bail in a murder case, contrary to the express injunctions of the queen...
+Another 60 words (4 lines of text) are included under the topic Early Wolmslee Notables in all our PDF Extended History products and printed products wherever possible.